Negative Result

 Not Detected

-A negative result means that no infection was detected at the time of testing.
+A negative result means that no substance was detected at the time of testing.
 However, keep in mind:

-• If you tested during the window period, you may need to retest
+• If you tested during the detection time, you may need to retest

 • You could have been exposed after testing